-There have been a lot of comments surrounding the recent spate of attacks against WordPress websites.
-Whilst part of me thinks ‘enough said already’ another part of me wants to add my own two-penneth to the discussions by saying how I see it, and adding my own golden rules for keeping your WordPress websites safe.
+There have been a lot of comments surrounding the recent spate of WordPress hacking attacks.
+Whilst part of me thinks ‘enough said already’, another part of me wants to add my own two-penneth to the discussions by saying how I see it and adding my own golden rules for keeping your WordPress websites safe.

 WordPress has always been a popular target for hackers and spammers.
 Whilst a properly maintained WordPress site is no more vulnerable to attack than any other sort of website, the fact is that around 20% of all websites are now built with WordPress, making it a more lucrative platform for hackers to focus on.

 Although WordPress work hard and fast to close any vulnerabilities that are found, there are many, many website owners that just don’t keep their WordPress version (and plugins) up-to-date.
 This leaves many websites vulnerable to attack.
 So, my number one golden rule for keeping your WordPress site safe is…

 Followed swiftly by the number 2 rule…

 The current threat to WordPress websites is from hackers who are attempting to log in to WordPress sites by trying thousands of combinations of usernames and passwords until they manage to log in.